nagyist/sparkleshare-dashboard/README.md

 This is another fork of a fork of Sparkleshare-Dashboard.
-This version will run on recent versions of nodejs (>= 0.10) and express (>=3.0) as it was impossible for me to run previous versions at all.
+This version will run on recent versions of nodejs (>= 0.10) and express (>=4.0).
 Additionally, the UI was visually improved.
 It now looks a lot better on mobile phones.

-There are plans to allow editing single text files from the Dashboard, an API method is in place.
+It is now possible to edit single text files from the Dashboard, an API method is also in place to be used from mobile clients.

+Cheers,
+- Stefan <stefan at lanpartei.de>

 The following are the previous contents of the README.md file.